 Directed by debutant filmmaker Nikyatu Jusu, ‘Nanny’ is a horror drama film that revolves around Aisha (Anna Diop), an undocumented Senegalese immigrant trying to build a life for herself in New York so she can bring her son, Lamine, to her.
 She begins working for an affluent Upper East Side family as a nanny for their daughter, Rose.
 However, the job that was supposed to ensure that Aisha would get some respite from her financial troubles and reunite with her son increasingly proves difficult as her employers withhold her pay, and Rose behaves erratically.

 Soon, Aisha starts experiencing visions involving her son and entities from African mythology.
 Despite the supernatural presence in the film, ‘Nanny’ is also a story about immigrant exploitation.
-If that has made you wonder whether the movie is based on actual events, we got you covered.
+If that has made you wonder whether actual events inspire the movie, we’ve got you covered.

 No, ‘Nanny’ is not based on a true story.
 However, elements of reality are deeply embedded into the narrative.
 Director Nikyatu Jusu developed the movie from a script that she wrote.
 It is an exploration of the immigrant experience in America.
 Interestingly, Jusu came up with the concept when she was still a student in NYU’s graduate film program, watching the nannies in Manhattan.